-A. Probation
+1. Probation

-- 1. The DEA Chief may place an individual Caltrans District, Division, Office, or Branch on probation at the request of the CSO Chief in consultation with the SHPO.
+- a.
+The DEA Chief may place an individual Caltrans District, Division, Office or Branch on probation at the request of the CSO Chief in consultation with the Office of Historic Preservation (OHP) Review and Compliance Unit Supervisor.
 Probation means loss of specific authority delegated under the Agreement, as determined by the CSO Chief in consultation with the OHP Review and Compliance Unit Supervisor.
-Probation may result from a pattern of compliance deficiencies identified during CSO and OHP project review or an agreement review or annual report, or failing to maintain the PQS necessary to implement the provisions of the Agreement.
-Examples of deficient compliance actions that may be cause for probation include, but are not limited to, inappropriate APE delineation, inappropriate application of the screening process, insufficient identification efforts resulting in post-review discovery, ESA violations and inadequate consultation efforts. - 2.
+Probation may result from a pattern of compliance deficiencies identified during CSO and OHP project review or an Agreement review or annual report, or failing to maintain the PQS necessary to implement the provisions of the Agreement.
+Examples of deficient compliance actions that may be cause for probation include, but are not limited to, inappropriate APE delineation, inappropriate application of the screening process, insufficient identification efforts resulting in post-review discovery, ESA violations and inadequate consultation efforts. - b.
 The DEA Chief shall provide written notice of probationary action to the administrative unit losing authority and the SHPO.
 The DEA Chief, in consultation with the CSO Chief, the OHP Review and Compliance Unit Supervisor, and appropriate level Caltrans District representative (Director, Deputy, Office Chief or Branch Chief), will develop and approve a Plan of Corrective Action (POCA) to be implemented by the Caltrans District, Division, Office or Branch.
 The POCA will describe the deficiencies, provide a corrective plan specific to the identified deficiencies, indicate the duration of probation and provide performance or reporting criteria to document improvement.
 Upon expiration of the probation, the DEA Chief, in consultation with the above parties, shall determine whether the POCA has been adequately implemented and the deficiencies corrected.
 CSO and the OHP Review and Compliance Unit may perform program reviews to ensure compliance with the POCA.
-Failure to correct the deficiencies or identification of additional deficiencies during the term may result in extension of the POCA with or without additional restrictions, suspension, or removal from the Agreement. - B. Suspension - The DEA Chief may suspend an individual Caltrans District, Division, Office, or Branch at the request of the CSO Chief in consultation with the OHP Review and Compliance Unit Supervisor.
-Suspension may result from failure to successfully correct the deficiencies that resulted in placement on probation or suspension may be immediate if the DEA Chief determines the violations were egregious, such as numerous ESA violations where historic properties were impacted.
-Suspension means substantial or total loss of authority delegated under the Agreement.
-CSO review and approval of specified compliance actions under the Agreement will be required.
+Failure to correct the deficiencies or identification of additional deficiencies during the term may result in extension of the POCA with or without additional restrictions, suspension, or removal from the Agreement.